 Take COPD, for example.
 Respiratory diseases remain a leading cause of hospitalization in Canada (1).
 And, the breathlessness of COPD can feel so debilitating that patients meticulously plan their days to avoid it.
-Shortness of breath is also so unpredictable in the early stages of disease that it almost seems to be a natural part of aging and not a true disease.
+Shortness of breath is also so unpredictable in the early stages of disease that it feels like a natural process of aging and not part of any disease.

 So, given the variable nature of breathlessness, patients also vary widely in their health beliefs around COPD.
-About 37% of patients prescribes an inhaler twice daily comply with treatment (2), suggesting the majority do not perceive any health risk from not treating their condition.
+About 37% of patients prescribed an inhaler twice daily comply with treatment (2), suggesting the majority do not perceive any health risk from not treating their condition.
 As COPD progresses, many underestimate the positive impact quitting smoking would have on disease progression (3).
-The internal disagreement helps patients to avoid the extreme inconvenience of quitting smoking.
+Internal disagreement helps patients to avoid the extreme inconvenience of quitting smoking.

 So, health beliefs are powerful motivators for health change (or inaction).
 Yet, they may not always be true.

 Health as a Present State

 The Shifting Perspectives Model of Chronic Illness (5) challenges traditional theories that chronic disease progresses on a linear trajectory.
 Instead of progressing inevitably towards worsening health, the fact is that many patients with chronic illness shift back and forth between events that make them feel “sick” and feel “well”.

 When patients feel healthy, they are likely to report greater life satisfaction.
 They feel happier and greater mastery over their disease.
 Putting health in the foreground, however, is not entirely positive.
 Patients who feel healthy are less likely to sustain health changes.
 Many lack the constant drive to monitor their health or undergo discomforts in the name of disease.